-Our audit was conducted with the purpose of forming an opinion on the basic financial statements of the Timnath Ranch Metropolitan District No. 1 taken as a whole.
+Our audit was conducted with the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
 The supplementary information on page 20 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The supplementary information is the responsibility of management of the District and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to our auditing procedures applied in the audit of the financial statements and certain other additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.